CabNet user accounts

 As a result of group membership individual CabNet users receive access to Cabinet material relevant to the group (or groups) to which they belong.

 CabNet provides the group-based access to submissions and documents automatically, depending on metadata associated with individual documents, in addition to user actions that provision access on a case by case basis.
-Refer to this page on managing a CabNet submission for more information.
+For more information, read the guidance for managing a CabNet submission.

 Agency portfolio groups